-8 WATER (HYDROLOGY AND HYDROGEOLOGY)
+10 WATER (HYDROLOGY AND HYDROGEOLOGY)

-8.1 INTRODUCTION
+10.1 INTRODUCTION

 This section assesses the potential impacts on Water (hydrology and hydrogeology) arising from the proposed Laois-Kilkenny Reinforcement Project.
 This evaluation follows a Stage 1 and Stage 2 Lead Consultant's Report, which included the production of a study area constraints report and a consideration of substation and route corridor options in terms of water.
-This section has been prepared by Brian Tiernan BSc (Hons) MSc MCIWM MCIWEM, Senior Environmental Consultant with AWN Consulting.
+This section has been prepared by Dominica Baird BSc (Hons) MSc CGeol EurGeol MIAH, Senior Hydrogeologist with AWN Consulting, Teri Hayes BSc (Hons) MSc PGeo EurGeol, Principal Consultant with AWN Consulting and Brian Tiernan BSc (Hons) MSc MCIWM MCIWEM, Principal Environmental Consultant with AWN Consulting.

 The project includes a number of components which are broken down into units for ease of description (Units 1 - 8).
-A description of each unit is presented in Section 2 of this Report.
+A description of each unit is presented in Section 2 of this EIS.

-8.2 METHODOLOGY
+10.2 METHODOLOGY